 The part of the brain called the cerebellum is extremely sensitive to gluten.
 When people have antibodies to gluten, those antibodies can also bind to cerebellar tissue, signaling the immune system to attack, destroy, and remove the tissue.
 This is called cerebellar ataxia and can lead to poor balance, increased anxiety, sound and light sensitivity, being easily overwhelmed, and many other symptoms.

-While gluten sensitivity is a fairly well known problem, a lot of people don’t realise just how much it can affect their body.
-People generally associate it with stomach and intestinal problems, but there is a wide range of problems that people can experience, including:
+While gluten sensitivity is a fairly well known problem, a lot of people don’t realize just how much it can affect their body.
+People generally associate it with stomach and intestinal problems, but there is a wide range of problems that people can experience outside the gut, including:

 - Inflammatory diseases